L-Glogov/jedzeniomat/README.md

 ## TODO for future releases

-*Implement additional units and unit conversion
+Implement additional units and unit conversion.
-*Add an Enlish language pack
+Add an Enlish language pack.
-*Implement filter searches for recipes and ssupplies.
+Implement filter searches for recipes and ssupplies.
-*Implement an autocomplete feature for the inputs
+Implement an autocomplete feature for the inputs